tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 						# (This happens because we use a single shader to display everything).
 						# Warning: I'm not sure this works with the imguifreetype addon (YES_IMGUIFREETYPE).

+IMIMPL_USE_ARB_TEXTURE_SWIZZLE_TO_SAVE_FONT_TEXTURE_MEMORY	    # It uses the GL_ARB_TEXTURE_SWIZZLE OpenGL extension (core in OpenGL 3.3, and present as an extension on many systems in previous OpenGL versions),
+								    # to reduce GPU font texture memory to about 0.25 times the full RGBA memory.
+								    # This is expecially useful for fonts with a lot of glyphs (e.g. Chinese fonts).
+								    # Note : this definition requires the GL_ARB_TEXTURE_SWIZZLE OpenGL extension, but IT DOES NOT CHECK if this extension is supported by the target platform (it just assumes it is).

 The following definitions can be defined with any binding:

 IMGUIBINDINGS_DONT_CLEAR_INPUT_DATA_SOON:	# Normally ImGui::GetIO()->Fonts->ClearInputData() and ImGui::GetIO()->Fonts->ClearTexData() are called as soon as possible to save some memory.